Tuesday 18 March 2014

 It is about now that my hangover begins to kick in, and it’s a nasty one.
 The others are in a similar state of befuddlement.
 To exacerbate matters, it’s shaping up to be another very hot day.
 We return our room keys and climb aboard The Beast, which is almost on fire, but then realise we’re missing something.
 Where’s our liquor?
 What did we do with our stash?
 Flashbacks to the night before, in our room where we carried on drinking until the early hours.
 A picture forms in my mind, a revelation that we placed our cache in one of the drawers for safekeeping.
 The owner of the motel has since gone to lunch so we plead with one of the cleaners to let us back into our room so we can search for what it is we’ve left behind.
 She acquiesces and after much frantic searching we find what we’re looking for.

 By the time we reach the travel agent I’m feeling a bit sick.
 The lady who takes my booking is very helpful, which makes me all the more aware of how awful I must appear.
 If she can smell last night’s booze on me she does a good job of not letting on.
+I clock the waste paper bin to my right, her left, and recoil at the thought of throwing up into it, which is a possibility.
 The whole procedure takes far too long and makes me dizzy, but it’s a relief to know that our passage back to San Francisco has been arranged.
 On the other hand, we’re now running late.
-We decide to skip breakfast and find a supermarket instead.
-The supermarket, once found, is a wonderful place to find ourselves: spacious, calm and air-conditioned with a comprehensive selection of potato chips, fruits and soft drinks to aid us on our road to recovery.
+There's no time for breakfast, even we could stomach it, so we decide to find a supermarket instead.
+The supermarket, once found, is a wonderful place to be: spacious, calm and air-conditioned with a comprehensive selection of potato chips, fruits and soft drinks to aid us on our road to recovery.

 Roof down on The Beast, somebody puts on Harvest by Neil Young.
 We aren't sure yet where it is we are driving to, but N has warned us that he won't be able to manage more than 250 miles (San Francisco to Yosemite National Park was about 200 miles.)
 At the very least we would like to make it as far as Bakersfield, although Santa Barbara would be preferable.
 If we’re really pushed for time then there’s always Santa Maria, although that would leave us with a very long haul to Vegas.